 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Microsoft has issued a Security Bulletin Advance Notification, indicating that its March release cycle will contain two bulletins.
-These bulletins will have a severity rating of Important and will be for Microsoft Windows and Microsoft Office.
-Release of these bulletins is scheduled for Tuesday, March 9, 2010.
+Microsoft has issued a Security Bulletin Advance Notification indicating that its March release will contain three bulletins.
+One of these bulletins will have the severity rating of critical and will be for Microsoft Windows.
+The remaining two bulletins will have the severity rating of important and will be for Microsoft Windows and Office.
+Release of these bulletins is scheduled for Tuesday, March 8, 2011.

 US-CERT will provide additional information as it becomes available.